 “If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.”-Carol Dweck

 As parents, we want the best for our children.
-We want them to be happy and successful and are committed to teaching them the skills needed to live their best lives.
-But how do we teach children the skills needed for success?
-How do we encourage them to do their best and not settle for good enough?
-How do we cultivate a willingness in them to try new things and to stick with things even when they have a hard time completing them?
+We want them to be happy and successful.
+We are committed to teaching them the skills needed to live their best lives.

-Research conducted by Stanford psychologist Carol Dweck and others, suggest that the answers to the above questions lies in how parents and children believe abilities and talents are developed.
-According to Dweck, our beliefs about where our abilities come from fall somewhere on a continuum between having a fixed mindset and a growth mindset (Dweck, 2006).
+According to Dweck, our beliefs about where our abilities come from, falls somewhere on a continuum between having a fixed mindset and a growth mindset (Dweck, 2006).

 How To Create A Growth Mindset Home Environment

-Conversely, kids who are raised in a growth mindset home environment typically believe that they can grow their intelligence and talent with practice, effort, and hard work.
+Conversely, kids who grow up in a growth mindset home environment typically believe that they can grow their intelligence and talent with practice, effort, and hard work.
 They understand that even though they may not achieve success right away, if they persevere, they can grow and succeed (Ricci & Lee, 2016).